bbatsov/batsov.com/_posts/2022-10-30-lessons-learned-from-a-hardware-upgrade-gone-wrong.md

 That's all I have for you today.
 Always be upgrading!

-**P.S.** Bonus lesson - don't be cheap and don't use crappy stock CPU coolers!
+**P.S.** Bonus lesson - don't be cheap (and don't use crappy stock CPU coolers)!
+Remember that an ounce of prevention is a pound of cure.

 [^1]: You can also Google, of course, but most likely you'll end up back to YouTube as the hardware geeks are really into videos.
 [^2]: <https://www.youtube.com/watch?v=zOxzLlHsNZo>